srivinod1/tomtom-maps-chatbot/RAILWAY_DEPLOYMENT.md

 ## 🚂 Deployment Overview

 The deployment consists of a **single unified service** on Railway that runs:
-- Google ADK Orchestrator
+- Google ADK Orchestrator with LLM-powered context extraction
 - A2A Protocol for inter-agent communication
-- MCP Tool Integration with fallback methods
+- MCP Tool Server for TomTom Maps API integration
-- Specialized agents (Maps, General AI)
+- Specialized agents (Maps Agent, General AI Agent)
+- Comprehensive observability and analytics
+- **LLM-powered intelligent routing** for directions, search, and geocoding queries

 ## 📋 Prerequisites